tyreer/json-dedupe/README.md

 A command-line tool for deduplicating JSON records with comprehensive logging, validation, and performance optimization.
 Built with TypeScript and Node.js.

+> **Development Note**: This tool was created following the prompt-driven development workflow described in [Harper Reed's LLM codegen workflow](https://harper.blog/2025/02/16/my-llm-codegen-workflow-atm/).
+The development process involved using Cursor IDE with LLM-assisted code generation, following a structured approach of specification creation, blueprint planning, and iterative implementation.
+The complete development artifacts including the specification, blueprint, and implementation checklist are available in the `prompt-driven-development/` folder.

 ## Features

 - **Deduplication**: Removes duplicate records based on ID and email fields